|

 Once

-together into 1 hole), you are ready to mount the indoor unit.
-Depending on your
+hole), you are ready to mount the indoor unit.
+Depending on

-the mounting plate click into place on the rear of the plastic casing.
+mounting plate click into place on the rear of the plastic

 3c